Thursday, 9 November 2017

 HISTORY & INSCRIPTIONS

 As per the inscriptions in the rock-cut cave in the 3rd prakara, the cave was excavated during Nandivarman-II (732 -796 CE).
 There is another inscription of Dhandivarman (796 – 847 CE) on the cave pillars.
 Even though the rock-cut cave belongs to the Pallava period, there is no evidence that the Main temple was built by the Pallavas.
-Experts believe that the temple was built by the early Chozhas, during the 3rd Century (..?) http://lsi.gov.in:8081/jspui/bitstream/123456789/6485/1/42832_1961_THI.pdf.
-From the inscriptions, it is evident that this temple is older than the Srirangam Temple.
+Experts believe that the temple was built by the early Chozhas, during the 3rd Century (?)

-Nandhivarman-II, 10th reign year inscription ( highly damaged ), which mentions Vijaya Nallulan ( his name was figured in many places as a donor- he may be the brother of the swastika well excavator Kamban Araiyan).
+Nandhivarman-II, 10th reign year inscription (highly damaged), which mentions Vijaya Nallulan (his name was figured in many places as a donor- he may be the brother of the swastika well excavator Kamban Araiyan).

 A Tamil poem inscribed on the wall of the Rajagopuram entrance belongs to Maravarman Sundara Pandyan in the year 1219 CE.
-As per the inscriptions during the war with Chozhas, the Pandya army uprooted every pillar and destroyed all the structures in Chozha Country but spared a 16-pillar mandapa since it was built in commemoration of the Sangam Tamil poet “Kadiyalur Rudran Kannanar” for his works in Pattinappalai.
+As per the inscriptions during the war with the Chozhas, the Pandya army uprooted every pillar and destroyed all the structures in Chozha Country, but spared a 16-pillar mandapa since it was built in commemoration of the Sangam Tamil poet “Kadiyalur Rudran Kannanar” for his works in Pattinappalai.
 Even though the said literature praises the Chozha King Karikala and his performance as an able ruler.
 Due to the Love and respect the Pandya King had for the Tamil language, Tamil literature, and the poets, he stopped the demolition.
 This is inscribed in the form of a poem, which is reproduced as given below.

 வெறியார் தவளத் தொடை செயமாறன் வெகுண்டதொன்றும்